 There can be anger and violence.
 Anxiety and depression are often lurking too.

 I speak from experience, and deep sadness, about this topic.
 Sadly, my second husband, Steve, became an alcoholic in the late 1980’s.
-It started as social drinking and slid into drinking alone in the day and then hiding spirits around the house and lying about drinking all day.
+It started as social drinking and slid into drinking alone in the day and then hiding spirits around the house and lying about (on the floor sometimes) drinking and smoking all day.

 It taught me a lot about myself and led me to practice holistic therapies now.
 The biggest lessons I learned from the experience are noted here.
 I do not have any professional or medical expertise in this so it just represents my views.